Tuesday, July 8, 2025

 Some stalks have already started to bloom!
 This is about three weeks earlier than expected.
 In addition, a few stalks appear to be turning yellow at their base.
 That is extremely early, since full maturity should be at 90–100 days, not 43 days, which it currently is.
 This has made me ponder the reasons behind the appearance of maturity.
 Perhaps the late sowing created conditions that forced the stalks to mature more quickly than normal or stressed the plants?
 It has also been very wet, hot, and humid for the past four weeks—not conditions that young linen flax stalks like.
 Another thought is that this particular part of the field did not have the nutrients that the linen flax prefers.
 Perhaps it is too nitrogen-rich?
 I am also investigating what was planted in this area last year to determine if the soil conditions were impacted by a previous crop.

 My potted flax is holding in there, and the stalks are now up to nearly three feet in height.
-These potted stalks are the same flax variety that the farm has in their field, so that shows the field stalks should also ultimately reach this height, provided the field sowing date and soil conditions aren't a factor in their current state.
+These potted stalks are the same flax variety that the farm has in their field, but with the update I noted above, it is unlikely they will become as tall as these potted stalks..

 The potted flax stalks are just starting to show signs of yellowing at the base, so they are on schedule to be harvested soon, although I have not seen much flowering.
 I wonder if that is because the pots are not tall enough to accommodate a stalk to full seed/flowering maturity.
 Without the mature seed pods, the linen that is produced could be negatively affected.